OpenApp Develops Ground Breaking Platform Which Delivers Better Care to Rare Disease Patients

-Commissioned as a key project by the European Commission's, Health and Food Safety Directorate-General, the Clinical Patient Management System (CPMS) is a secure system designed specifically to help in the diagnosis and treatment of patients with rare and complex diseases.
-It is the IT tool on which the newly created 24 European Reference Networks (ERNs) can rely to remotely work across Europe on patients affected by rare and complex disease.
+Commissioned as a key project by the European Commission's, Health and Food Safety Directorate-General, the Clinical Patient Management System is a secure system designed specifically to help in the diagnosis and treatment of patients with rare and complex diseases.
+It is the information technology tool upon which 24 European Reference Networks (ERNs) rely to work remotely across Europe helping patients affected by rare and complex diseases.

-The nature of rare and complex diseases is such that specialist knowledge is scarce and fragmented and therefore may be unavailable in the patient’s region or country.
+The nature of rare and complex diseases is such that local specialist knowledge is scarce and fragmented, and may be unavailable in the patient’s region or country.

 1 in 17 people live with a rare disease.
-There is no cure for the majority of rare diseases and many go undiagnosed or do not find the appropriate treatment.
-For some diseases, there is a just a smattering of patients, and the geographic dispersion as well as the low numbers makes treatment difficult, if not impossible.
+There is no cure for the majority, and many go undiagnosed.
+Finding appropriate treatment is difficult.
+For some diseases, there is a just a smattering of people.
+Geographic dispersion as well as the low numbers makes treatment difficult, if not impossible.

-The ERNs are networks of hospitals which are centres of expertise.
-There are 24 ERNs in total which are divided into thematic areas of expertise – lung, skin, child cancer, eye, bone disorders, immuno-deficiencies, inherited and congenital disorders and many more – which have over 900 highly specialised healthcare centres from over 300 hospitals across 26 countries.
+The European Reference Networks are networks of hospitals which are centres of expertise.
+There are 24 in total and are divided into thematic areas of expertise – lung, skin, child cancer, eye, bone disorders, immuno-deficiencies, inherited and congenital disorders and many more.
+There are over 900 highly specialised healthcare centres from over 300 hospitals across 26 countries.
 These networks are expected to grow in the coming years to bring in even more expertise from across Europe.

-It is no stranger to facilitating the secure and confidential exchange of patient information across borders.
-Diseases including Cystic Fibrosis, Tay Sachs, Alpha 1, SMA, Haemophilia, Irish National Orthopaedic Register, (INOR), Interstitial Lung Disease and several in Dermatology have all benefited by using OpenApp developed registries.
+This project is another in a long line of healthcare information technology solutions facilitating the secure and confidential exchange of patient information across borders.
+Diseases, including cystic fibrosis, tay sachs, Alpha 1, SMA, haemophilia, Irish National Orthopaedic Register (INOR), Interstitial Lung Disease and several in dermatology, have benefit from OpenApp developed registries.

 They are also the developers of the Health Atlas, together with HSE Health Intelligence Unit, a health intelligence analysis platform which supports the quest for better health by exploiting the quality assurance/improvement and research potential of available data.